 A way to measure your progress is by keeping time.
 Shoot two, reload two and observe your time.

 Accessories to Maximize Training

 I’ve mentioned a few accessories above, and I want to go ahead and double down on just how handy they are.

-Sure a target makes it possible to see how accurate you are but a shot timer shows how fast you are.
+Sure a target makes it possible to see how accurate you are, but a shot timer shows how fast you are.
 You can record the data and track your progress.

-Snap Caps are invaluable training aids in general, be it dry fire, basic firearm safety, or inducing malfunctions.
+Snap Caps are invaluable training aids in general — be it dry fire, basic firearm safety, or inducing malfunctions.
 These rounds are quite distinct from actual rounds, but are built perfectly to the spec of a real cartridge.
 Snap Caps are cheap, easy to find, and are made for nearly any caliber imaginable.